-Mongolian Beef Recipe is a quick and easy weeknight dinner that's ready in less time than it takes to grab takeout.
+Mongolian Beef Recipe is a quick and easy weeknight dinner that’s ready in just 30 minutes.
+So you can make dinner in less time than it takes to grab takeout.

 This Mongolian Beef is just what I like in a weeknight dinner recipe - quick, easy, and tasty.
 Plus, my family loves Chinese food, so it's a win-win.

-Other than a little slicing and chopping, there's almost no prep work involved in making this recipe.
-There also isn't a lot of time involved in making this dish.
+Other than a little slicing and chopping, there’s almost no prep work involved in making this recipe.
+Also, there isn’t a lot of time involved in making this dish.

 Ten of the 30 minutes are resting time, so there's only about 20 minutes of actual hands-one time.